folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I need they families mortified" > Families mortified

-* In addition to ordering the execution of the "street niggas, corporate guys, and rappers that report the lies", Kendrick says that he "needs" the families of these individuals to be “mortified”.
+* In addition to ordering the execution of the "street niggas, corporate guys, and rappers that report the lies," Kendrick says that he "needs" the families of these individuals to be “mortified.”
 The word "mortified" refers to someone feeling ashamed, particularly when they are in the view of the public.

-* It is notable that in early forms of English—from the 1300s to the 1700s—the word “moritiy” meant “to kill”.
-The word was originally derived from the Latin word “mortificō” which literally meant “to put to death”.
+* It is notable that in early forms of English—from the 1300s to the 1700s—the word “mortify” meant “to kill.”
+The word was originally derived from the Latin word “mortificō,” which literally meant “to put to death.”
 In early forms of English, "mortify" was often used metaphorically to refer to the act of subduing, humbling, or humiliating someone.

 * By using the word mortify, Kendrick subtly brings up the idea that the family of the street niggas, corporate guys, and lying rappers should also be killed.
-The idea of killing family members of excessively wicked individuals connects back to first verse where Kendrick told his supporters to “burn the whole village”.
+The idea of killing family members of excessively wicked individuals connects back to the first verse, where Kendrick told his supporters to “burn the whole village.”

 {{< /details >}}